 In the spring of 2008, it was determined that a highly regulated hunting season would be necessary to control the numbers and distribution of the Hay-Zama population.

 The first wood bison hunting season in the history of Alberta was instituted to:

 - Limit bison distribution eastward preventing potential contact with diseased bison from Wood Buffalo National Park

-- Maintain the Hay-Zama wood bison population between 400 and 600 thus limiting distribution Reduce bison conflicts with humans in the communities of Zama City and Chateh
+- Maintain the Hay-Zama wood bison population between 400 and 600 to reduce bison conflicts with humans in the communities of Zama City and Chateh

 - Reduce bison-vehicle collisions on area infrastructure roads, the Zama Highway and Highway 58

-The first resident wood bison season was conducted in the fall of 2008/09 and has continued annually with the exception of 2013/14, when severe winter weather resulted in bison mortality and the season was suspended to allow for herd
+The first resident wood bison season was conducted in the fall of 2008/09 and continued annually with the exception of 2013/14, when severe winter weather resulted in bison mortality and the season was suspended to allow for population

 Has the hunt been successful?

 Yes, the hunt has been successful in reducing human-bison conflicts on roads (vehicle collisions) and in communities.
-The expansion of the Hay-Zama herd’s range
+The expansion of the Hay-Zama population range

 has been reduced to prevent exposure to diseased bison from Wood Buffalo National Park.